Nissan Leaf interior

 The Nissan Leaf’s interior is quiet, comfortable and the dashboard is easy to navigate.
-The material quality lets the side down a bit, though
+Some cheap-feeling materials let the side down a bit, though

-The Nissan’s not quite as classy inside as a VW e-Golf but it is easy to use with a sensible layout and solid build quality.
+The Nissan Leaf doesn’t feel as classy inside as a VW e-Golf but its sensible layout means everything’s easy to use and it all feels pretty solid.

-The Nissan Leaf has an instrument cluster that’s half analogue, half digital.
-The speedo is an old-school dial while the rest of the binnacle is taken up by a colour screen.
-It gives you sat-nav directions and a visual representation of what the autonomous driving assistant is doing.
-That said, it has some way to go before it can match the resolution of the VW e-Golf’s optional Active Info Display.
+One interesting aspect is the instrument cluster that’s half analogue, half digital.
+The speedo is an old-school dial while the rest of the binnacle is taken up by a fairly high-resolution colour screen.
+It gives you sat-nav directions and displays information about the current state of the battery and the Leaf’s driver assistance systems.
+It still has some way to go before it can match the resolution of the VW e-Golf’s optional Active Info Display, though.

-Even taking the fancy screen into account though, entry-level Leafs are pretty low-rent inside – the plastics aren’t as squidgy as in a VW e-Golf and it’s all a bit dark and gloomy.
-Tekna models do their best to add a little pizazz – they get a leather-topped dashboard, some cool-looking trim inserts with patterned graphics and half-leather upholstery.
+Even taking the fancy screen into account though, the entry-level Nissan Leaf is pretty low-rent inside – the plastics aren’t as squidgy as in a VW e-Golf and it’s all a bit dark and gloomy.
+Tekna cars do their best to add a little pizazz – they get a leather-topped dashboard, some cool-looking trim inserts with patterned graphics and partial-leather upholstery.

 The Nissan Leaf’s interior is so quiet it feels a bit like travelling to work in a sensory deprivation tank

-All Nissan Leafs, apart from entry-level Visia cars, get a seven-inch touchscreen with sat-nav as standard – it’s the same system you’ll find in the Nissan Qashqai SUV but can also show you nearby charging spots and plan routes that include a stopover for re-charging.
+Every Nissan Leaf comes with a seven-inch touchscreen infotainment system with sat-nav as standard – it’s the same system you’ll find in the Nissan Qashqai SUV but can also show you nearby charging spots and plan routes that include a stopover for re-charging.

 The sat-nav itself is easy to use and it’s easy to stick in a postcode.
 Sadly, processing times can be frustrating – there’s a noticeable delay between pressing the screen and anything actually happening, something you don’t have to put up with in a Volkswagen e-Golf.

-That said, you can avoid the Leaf’s infotainment system’s worst niggles by using Apple CarPlay or Android Auto instead.
-Both are fitted as standard and let you use the apps on your smartphone for navigation and music playback.
+Thankfully, you can circumvent some of the Nissan Leaf’s infotainment quirks by using Apple CarPlay or Android Auto instead.
+Both are fitted as standard and let you use the navigation and music-streaming apps on your smartphone instead.

-Speaking of music, the four-speaker stereo fitted to basic models is pretty average so if you want more oomph go for a Tekna, which gets a Bose stereo with six speakers.
-It has similar sound quality to the optional Dynaudio system in the VW e-Golf.
+Speaking of music, the four-speaker stereo fitted to basic models is pretty average so if you want more oomph, go for a Tekna which gets a Bose stereo with seven speakers.
+It sounds almost as good as the optional Dynaudio system in the VW e-Golf.